apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Storms to bring rain, colder air and mountain snow across parts of the US**
+**Spirit Airlines files bankruptcy after heavy losses**

-You can read more about it [here](https://www.cnn.com/2024/11/18/weather/storms-to-bring-rain-mountain-snow-colder-air-hnk/index.html).
+You can read more about it [here](https://www.axios.com/2024/11/18/spirit-airlines-chapter-11-bankruptcy).

 ## Requirements
 - Python 3.8